Through the Valley of the Kwai: Dusty Miller

 Dusty Miller was a British prisoner of war (POW) in Thailand conscripted to work on the Burma Railway during the last three and a half years of World War II.
 His life and death is attested to in Gordon's book.
 Miller was a gardener from Newcastle and a Methodist.
 Like Gordon, he was in the Argyll and Sutherland Highlanders, but was drafted into the Military Police or "Red Caps".
-He became known to Ernest Gordon during a period early on in their three and a half year incarceration under the Japanese.
+He became known to Ernest Gordon during a period early on in their three-and-a-half-year incarceration under the Japanese.
 Gordon was seriously ill, and was attended to by Miller and "Dinty" Moore, a Roman Catholic POW.
 In their care, Gordon unexpectedly recovered.
 Through the examples of Miller and Moore, the recovery of Gordon, and the self-sacrificing examples of numerous others, both faith and hope were restored to many soldiers in the death camps.

 Death

 At the war's end, Gordon was the sole survivor of the three.
-Upon liberation, as he sought news of his friends, he found that two weeks before the war's end Miller was martyred, having been crucified by a Japanese guard as a result of his faith.
+Upon liberation, he sought news of his friends.
+He found that Miller had been martyred two weeks before the war's end, crucified by a Japanese guard because of his faith.

-Near the end of the war, Dinty Moore was being transferred on a Japanese ship, which should have had Red Cross markings, as it was a POW ship, not a warship.
-An Allied submarine sank the ship, not knowing it was a POW ship.
+Near the end of the war, Dinty Moore was being transferred on a Japanese vessel that should have had Red Cross markings because it was a POW ship, not a warship.
+An Allied submarine sank it, not knowing that it was a POW ship.